+For most people, identifying as a “Contemplative Christian” is a stretch.
 We don’t really use terms like “contemplative” anymore and so it can be hard to understand what this kind of person would even look like.
-Here are few short considerations on what a contemplative Christian does and doesn’t look like.
+Does it mean to sit around and have deep thoughts about God?
+Is it about silence and meditation?
+Do you have to be a monk or a priest?

 • Someone who consciously removes things from their lives to pay better attention to how God is already at work in their own life and the lives of others.
 (Not someone who adds a new set of practices and principles on top of their current way of living.)